 An effective marketing campaign is one that puts the user’s needs at the forefront and proves you can meet those needs.

-Your homepage must be designed for the user, not for aesthetics.
+Your homepage must be designed for the user, not for aesthetics and not simply for search engine optimization.
 When users come to your site, they may have been enticed by your design, but if they don’t find what they need and want, they’ll leave.

 For Google, user experience (satisfaction) is the #1 ranking factor.
 If your site can provide a top notch experience for the users, no matter how they came to your site (SEO, referral, social media, advertising, etc.), you’ll begin to see a rise in organic traffic, an increase in sales and growth in your customer base.